Rob Kearney and Jess Redden join celebrity guests as brother Dave gets married

 Rebecca is a qualified yoga teacher and holds a Science Master's in Mindfulness Interventions from UCD.

-The couple official married at the Civil Registry Office in Dublin last month.
+The couple officially married at the Civil Registry Office in Dublin last month.

 "Married my best friend today,” Rebecca wrote on social media after the ceremony.